 It’s best to dig deeper into what the company offers to check if they align with your needs, personal values, and career goals.

 Essential Questions to Ask Before Accepting a Job Offer

-- The Actual Job
+The Actual Job

 - What are my responsibilities for the first week/six months/12 months?

 - What benefits will I be entitled to, and when will I receive them?

 - What are your policies for paid time off?

-- What other perks do you offer?
+- What other benefits do you offer?

-- What are some company-exclusive perks?
+- What are some benefits your company only offers?

 - How does the company promote work-life balance?